LSC-UBA/OpenEP/Readme.md

 - It provides support for variable-pulse protocols, including
     - Combined high-voltage (short), low-voltage (long) pulse regimens.
     - Multiple pulse trains consisting of bursts of the same (amplitude, duration, repetition rate) pulse.
+- It models the dynamic of crucial physical variables involved in EP treatments
+    - Electric Field, Electric Potential, Electric Current, Electric Conductivity, Current Density, Electric Charge, and Temperature.
 - It models two types of electrode geometries
     - Needles, and plates (electrode length, width, thickness, anode-cathode distances, etc.)
-- It models the dynamics of crucial physical variables involved in EP treatments
-    - Electric Field, Electric Potential, Electric Current, Electric Conductivity, Current Density, Electric Charge, and Temperature.

 - It models three-dimensional domains
 - It runs in parallel in your notebook or in a computer cluster, using shared memory.
 - Is OpenSource Software!